bigcode-project/starcoder/README.md

   --weight_decay 0.05\
   --output_dir="./checkpoints" \
 ```
-The command is quite similar to the what we use on alpaca code.
-However, the size of the SE dataset is better manageable when using streaming.
+The size of the SE dataset is better manageable when using streaming.
 We also have to precise the split of the dataset that is used.
 For more details, check the [dataset's page](https://huggingface.co/datasets/ArmelR/stack-exchange-instruction) on 🤗.
 Similarly we can modify the command to account for the availability of GPUs

 ```bash
 python -m torch.distributed.launch \